NamesMT/starter-monorepo/README.md

 #### AI / LLM Chat

 > Work started in 2025-06-12 for [**T3 Chat Cloneathon**](https://cloneathon.t3.chat/) competition, with no prior AI SDK and chat streams experience, but I think I did an amazing job 🫡!
+>
+> The focus of the project is for broader adoption, prioritizing easy-to-access UI/UX, bleeding-edge features like workflows are a low prio, though, advanced capabilities per-model capabilities and fine-tuning are still expected to be elegantly supported via the model's interface. #48

 A super efficient and powerful, yet friendly LLM Chat system, featuring:
   * Business-ready, support `hosted` provider that you can control the billing of.